ThomasCode92/golang-toolkit/concepts/modules/README.md

 # 📦 Building a Go Module

-A guide to developing a **reusable, well-tested module** in Go for _web-related functionality_.
+A **reusable, well-tested module** in Go for _web-related functionality_.
 Designed for clarity, modularity, and ease of maintenance.

 ---